 Keywords: red hot fig jam

 I love reading your comments below or on Facebook and Instagram.
 I also enjoy seeing you pin recipes like this one on Pinterest.
-It’s a great place to search out ideas and information.
+It's a great place to search for ideas and information.

 "God has His reasons, based on His infinite wisdom, which He does not always choose to reveal to us."